Top Exam Revision Tips

 You don't have to get up at 5 am to make the most out of a day spent revising.
 We recommend getting up at around the same time you would for school to ensure you aren't getting into a negative sleep routine over the holidays.
 Make sure to stick to the same schedule as you would during term time.
 This way you can have a productive day without feeling lethargic.

 This may seem like the last of your priorities during exam time but it can really help to keep your wellbeing in check.
 Going for a small run or walk every day to keep your heart rate up and your body moving.
-This in turn ensures that brain gets more oxygen which increases productivity whilst reducing tiredness and stress.
+This, in turn, ensures that the brain gets more oxygen which increases productivity whilst reducing tiredness and stress.

 3. Take Breaks